madalenaRio/javascript-Basic-Games/README.md

 Created by student from "YU-4" classroom: Madalena Rio

 # main objective of this collection of exercises:
 .
-Research and develope game logic.
+Research and develop game logic.

 .
 DOM manipulation

 .
-Use of conditional statements, boleans and array iteration .
+Use of conditional statements, boleans and array iteration

+.
 Develope logic to generate random outcomes

 .
-Research, develope and implement basic Algorithms
+Research, develop and implement basic Algorithms

 Links to my 3 games exercises